OCHA-DAP/3w-combine/README.md

 3W test for HDX
 ===============

-Scan 3W datasets and aggregate basic information.
+Scan HXLated 3W datasets on HDX and aggregate into a single basic 3W-OP (operational presence).
+Current cutoff is after 2021-12-31.

 ## Utilities